 Significance of World Braille Day

 World Braille Day holds immense significance for people around the world.
-It reminds us about the importance of developing an easily accessible communication system for blind people.
-In today’s world, the braille system is used across different fields such as banks, hospitals, and restaurants to provide visually impaired people with the freedom to make their own decisions independently.
+It reminds us of the importance of developing an easily accessible communication system for blind people.
+In today’s world, the Braille system is used across different fields such as banks, hospitals, and restaurants to provide visually impaired people with the freedom to make their own decisions independently.

 Sava Shiksha Abhiyan v.
 Prakash Singh (2010)

-The court was swift to recognize the crucial role of braille in empowering visually impaired students.
+The court was swift to recognise the crucial role of Braille in empowering visually impaired students.
 Consequently, it mandated all government schools to provide learning materials such as braille textbooks and expert faculty trained in braille instruction.
 This case judgment stands as the epitome of inclusive education across India.

 Also Read: World Introvert Day: Date, Theme, History, Significance, and Interesting Facts